-In 2005, a man called Mahmoud Ahmadinejad was elected president of Iran.
+He followed a man called Mahmoud Ahmadinejad, who was elected president of Iran in 2005.
 In 2009, he was re-elected, but many people disagreed with the result and said that the election was not run fairly.

 An uprising called the Green Movement brought together millions of Iranians who all demanded that the election was re-run.
 It brought together the biggest crowds since the 1979 Islamic Revolution and caused a lot of unrest.